mkhairi/rails-daisyui-starter/README.md

 ## Goals

-This Rails starter template is designed to kickstart your Rails project swiftly.
+This Rails daisyui starter template is designed to kickstart your Rails project with daisyui swiftly.
 It comes with some magic spells and is supposedly beginner-friendly.
 Keeping it as simple as it should be.

 ## Overview